department-of-veterans-affairs/vets-website/content/pages/disability-benefits/index.md

 majorlinks:
   - url: /disability-benefits/eligibility/
     title: Eligibility
-    description: Find out if you can get disability benefits (like financial support and health care) from VA.
+    description: Find out if you can get disability benefits, like financial support and health care, from VA.
   - url: /disability-benefits/apply/
     title: Application Process
     description: Apply online now, or find out how to apply in person or get help from a trained professional.